ww9/news/README.md

   └📰 page3.html
 ```

 That's it!
-No database, no configuration files, no HTTP server, no ads, no tracking and no javascript.
+No database, no configuration files, no HTTP server, no ads, no tracking and no JavaScript.
 Everything is stored in the HTML files which look like this:

 ![screenshot](feed/screenshot.png)